PatrickFenger/pythonAssignments/README.md

 Q5: Which Home state suffered the most losses?

-Should there be questions or doubt, feel free to send me an email:
+Should there be questions or doubt, feel free to send us an email:

 cph-pf59@cphbusiness.dk